dccircuit/IGME-235-Fall-2020/exercises/framework_exercise.md

     ```

-13. Save and load this file in your browser, observer the glory of a fully functional carousel slideshow!
+13. Save and preview this file, observe the glory of a fully functional carousel slideshow!
+You'll need to wait about 5 seconds to see it change.

 14. Now, can you alter this slideshow and change into a slideshow with controls?
 The code is on the Bootstrap page, see if you can make that work.
+  - Hint: Note the relationship in the code between the ```id``` of the carousel and the ```href``` values of the next and previous buttons.